-For submitting the response there are four options available with a taxpayer as below:
+For submitting the response there are three options available with a taxpayer as below:

-Login in to your income tax e-filing portal account with your user id and password.
+Login to the e-Filing portal using your user ID and password.

-As per Section 220, amount shall be paid within a period of thirty days from the date of service of notice.
-However, in some exception cases, time period of thirty days may be reduced by the assessing officer with prior approval of joint commissioner.
+As per Section 220, amount shall be paid within a period of 30 days from the date of service of notice.
+However, in some cases, time period of 30 days may be reduced by the assessing officer with prior approval of joint commissioner.

 An assessee can also make an application to the AO to extend the time for payment or allow payment by installment, provided application should be made before expiry of thirty days.